 In 1997, Rudd made his Broadway debut as Joe Farkas in the acclaimed play, The Last Night Of Ballyhoo, written by Alfred Uhry.
 He took a break from Broadway to make the light-hearted comedy The Object Of My Affection, playing a gay man opposite Jennifer Aniston, but resumed the Farkas role after the film's completion.
-In October 1997, Rudd was nominated for a FANY Award (People's Choice Awards For the Broadway Theatre) for his performance.
+In October 1997, Rudd was nominated for a FANY Award (the acronym FANY originally came from Fans of NY Theatre) for his performance.

-He continued his theatre work as Duke Orsino, opposite Helen Hunt's Viola in Shakespeare's Twelth Night, which was broadcast on PBS's Live from Lincoln Center series.
+Rudd continued his theater work as Duke Orsino, opposite Helen Hunt's Viola in Shakespeare's Twelfth Night, which was broadcast on PBS's Live from Lincoln Center series.
 Later that year, he appeared opposite Ben Affleck, Courtney Love and Janeane Garofalo as the latter's jilted, chain-smoking lover in the romantic indie comedy 200 Cigarettes.